qigtang/examples/imagenet/README.md

 This implements training of popular model architectures, such as ResNet, AlexNet, and VGG on the ImageNet dataset.

-This version has been modified from the DistributedDataParallel module in apex instead of the one in upstream PyTorch.
-Please install apex from https://www.github.com/nvidia/apex.
+This version has been modified from the DistributedDataParallel module in APEx instead of the one in upstream PyTorch.
+Please install APEx from https://www.github.com/nvidia/apex.
 For description of how this works please see the distributed example included in this repo.

 To run multi-gpu on a single node use the command